cruzjuan298/Syllabus-Scraper-V1/README.md

 -
 ## Introduction

 Chatgpt is changing the way we use technology.
-It's no doubt it's a very useful and can be integrated in many ways.
-I had the idea of combining pdf parsing and the chatgpt api to create an ai driven pdf scraper.
+It's no doubt it's very useful and can be integrated in many ways.
+I had the idea of combining pdf parsing and the ChatGPT API to create an ai driven pdf scraper.

 ## Technologies Used
 JavaScript (Node.js), Express.js, pdf-parse library, OpenAI GPT-3 (API key required)